February - March 2006

 Trying a New Medication

-If you're considering a switch from your child's medication due to side effects, here's what you should know.
+If you're considering a switch from your or your child's medication due to side effects, here's what you should know.

 When Mom, Too, Has ADD